 I can talk about many things but getting the free miles is the number one way to save money by traveling.
 If you’re in a long distance relationship, you will probably travel often to meet your partner and like you probably know already, getting an airline credit card allows you to earn miles with every purchased ticket.

 If you are planning to share the expenses with your partner, you can use the credit card for purchasing the tickets for the both of you and let the other person know what their share of the bill is.
 I have been using my credit card for almost three years and got 3 free international flights with it.
 In case you’re wondering, I’m getting roughly $300 with every 40,000 miles.
+While we’re at it, you can also check out my article about things about long-term travel no one is telling you.

 5. Should You Meet Halfway There?